Spearfoot/disk-burnin-and-testing/README.md

 __DRIVE MODELS__

-The script should run successfully on any SATA disk with SMART capabilities, which inludes just about all modern drives.
+The script should run successfully on any SATA disk with SMART capabilities, which includes just about all modern drives.
 It has been tested on these particular devices:
 * HGST Deskstar NAS, UltraStar, UltraStar He10, and UltraStar He12 models
 * Western Digital Gold, Black, and Re models